top of page

 My story and 100 other inspirational running stories are published in

 I am the author of Come What May, I Want to Run: A Memoir of the Saving Grace of Ultrarunning in Overwhelming Times.
 My journey as a cancer caregiver is a theme in my memoir.
-You can order the book here from from the publisher, Amazon, Bookshop, or Barnes & Noble.
+You can read endorsements, reviews, listen to Interviews, and order the book here from the publisher, Amazon, Bookshop, or Barnes & Noble.
+Available in hardcover, paperback, e-book, and Kindle.

 Update: